-- are to be taken and when, over the course of their tenure as a graduate student. - 6.
+- 1. Fulfill the general requirements for a graduate degree at Delta State University. - 2.
+Complete a minimum of 36 semester hours of graduate work as specified. - 3.
 Pass the comprehensive examination in the candidate's major field administered by a committee of faculty.
 Each student is allowed three attempts at the comprehensive exam to be completed no later than three semesters after completing course requirements.
 Note: Students who elect to complete a thesis as a requirement for graduation are exempt from the final comprehensive examination.